mesaugat/swift-react/README.md

 $ yarn swift-react
 ```

 The advantage of this method as compared to the first one is that you don't have to download dependencies of `swift-react` time and again.
+It is great for offline usage.

 ## Motivation